podipo/skellago/README.md

 	make go_get_dependencies
 	make

-The first time you kick off a build process, docker will go fetch the container which holds the go build tools.
-So, the first time will be slow.
+The first time you kick off a build process, docker will go fetch the containers which build go and host postgres.
+So, the first time you run these commands they will be slow, but after that they will be fast.

 To test that everything is built and ready, run the following: